 Ouch.
 Right in the feels.

-I knew then that the adventure had been worth it; much as I missed my friends back home, it’s a big world out there, and we have the endless capability to love, connect, and be a citizen of the world if we give ourselves the opportunity to.
+I knew then that the adventure had been worth it; much as I missed my friends back home, it’s a big world out there.
+We have endless capability to love, connect, and be a citizen of the world if only we give ourselves the opportunity to.

 Put your friggin’ phone away

-However annoying it was, in the middle of the sea the Internet was as limited as it was expensive.
-Not only that, but you didn’t actually have the luxury of time to peruse Facebook.
-All this meant reassessing whether seeing the latest from Facebook was really that important.
-I still paid my bills online, but after that, I’d just do a perfunctory scroll through Facebook, download the week’s new Discover Weekly playlist from Spotify, and then go about my merry way.
+In the middle of the sea, the Internet was as limited as it was expensive.
+Not only that, but you didn’t actually have the luxury of time to peruse Facebook (working seven days a week and all).
+All this meant deciding whether seeing the latest from Facebook was really that important.
+I still needed the Internet to pay my credit cards and mortgage, but after that, I’d just do a perfunctory scroll through Facebook, download the week’s new Discover Weekly playlist from Spotify, and go about my merry way (…to the crew bar.)

-This isn’t to say I’ve turned my life around now I’m home.
-I spend more time in front of a screen than I did before my life working on a cruise ship.
-More than that, I don’t think unplugging would’ve been achievable if it weren’t purely for the circumstance of the situation.
+This isn’t to say I’ve permanently eschewed screens post #shiplife.
+I think I spend more time in front of a screen than I did before my contract.
+Plus, I don’t think unplugging would’ve been realistic if it weren’t purely for the circumstance of the situation.
 Maybe you really do need to work on a cruise ship to reap the benefits of a life less Facebook’d.

 And there you have it.
-Would you work on a cruise ship, if you had the opportunity?
+Update: but wait!
+I have more reasons you should quit life to work on a cruise ship.
+Would you do it, given the opportunity?
 I hope so.
 Sail away, my fellow pirates.

 Enjoyed this post and want to stay in the loop about side-hustling and cruise-shipping?
 Sign up below to receive email notifications on the latest and greatest from Life Well Hustled.